 If you want to display an HTML fragment which contains widgets or other bound contents, then a WTemplate widget is probably what you are looking for.

 The functionality of WText is very basic.
-As this widget derives - like many widgets - from WInteractWidget it may respond to to mouse events and also keyboard events if it can be given keyboard focus.
+As this widget derives - like many widgets - from WInteractWidget it may respond to mouse events and also keyboard events if it can be given keyboard focus.
 A few mouse events are demonstrated below.

 #include <Wt/WContainerWidget.h>